 The young pastor's salary was $100 a month so $500 was a pretty big offer.
 He tucked the thought away in the back of his mind, but really had no vision for being a missionary.
 He wanted to be a pastor.

 In Chicago at that time there was an organization called Youth for Christ and one day the director approached the young pastor and said, “Royal, we’re sending 100 teams to evangelize Europe this summer.
 Each team will have an evangelist along with a singer and a musician, and we’d like you to be the evangelist on one of our teams.
 Where would you like to go?”

 “Well, I’m one-fourth Swedish,” he responded, “So I’d like to go to Sweden.”

 Royal and his new wife began praying about it, but there was a hitch.
 They were expecting their first child in May and he was supposed to leave June 1st and be away for the whole summer.
 And he would have to raise $1500.

 In that moment the Randazzos’ generous offer came rushing back.
 “We’d be a third of the way there!”

 He called his home church, First Baptist Church of San Jose and they said, “Come out on the train, speak at our church and we’ll take an offering for you."

 A few weeks later they counted a $700 offering after the service!
 Soon, another $50 came in.

-	After Grandpa’s summer in Sweden he took a train to Italy for a week of sightseeing and remembers writing in his journal, “Italy is the garbage dump of Europe.”
+It was their first huge step of faith and God taught them to trust him in amazing ways.
+After Royal’s summer in Sweden he took a train to Italy for a week of sightseeing and wrote in his journal, “Italy is the garbage dump of Europe.”
 In those post-war days Italy was dirty, chaotic and the opposite of pristine Sweden.
-Grandpa had no idea of what the Lord was about to do.
+Royal had no idea of what the Lord was about to do.